What is an Advisory Board? In the most practical terms, an Advisory Board is a…

 An Advisory Board Charter

-The Charter is the cornerstone to the Advisory Board function.
+The Charter is the cornerstone of the Advisory Board function.
 A Charter includes the Advisory Board purpose and scope, meeting protocols and engagement protocols of Advisory Board Members.

 Independent Certified Chairs